-Formed in 1912 during the economic rebound that followed the Knickerbocker Trust Panic of 1907, the Seventh Street Savings Bank is an example of a small, independent bank—a type of financial institution that, prior to the Federal Reserve Act of 1914, specifically catered to the various neighborhoods of Washington, D.C.
-It served the financial needs of the surrounding community that included the residents, clients, and merchants of the vibrant 7th Street Corridor.
+Formed in 1912, the Seventh Street Savings Bank is an example of a small, independent bank—a type of financial institution that, prior to the Federal Reserve Act of 1914, specifically catered to the various DC neighborhoods; it served the financial needs of the surrounding community, including the residents, clients, and merchants of the vibrant Seventh Street Corridor.
+Seventh Street Savings Bank was constructed during a period of general prosperity in which DC was experiencing a strong economy and a burgeoning population, and at a time when the banking industry was undergoing significant changes both locally and nationally in response to similar positive economic trends.

 DC Inventory: November 21, 2002